WICG/origin-agent-cluster/README.md

 The specification for this feature in itself consists of two parts.
 One part is header parsing, which relies on the [Structured Headers](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html) specification to do most of the work.
 The other is agent cluster keying, which is done by modifying the HTML Standard's [agent cluster map](https://html.spec.whatwg.org/#agent-cluster-map).

 In particular, when creating a document, we modify the algorithm to [obtain an agent cluster key](https://html.spec.whatwg.org/#obtain-agent-cluster-key).
-It takes as input an _origin_ of the realm to be created, _requestsIsolation_ (a boolean, derived from the presence of a valid `Origin-Isolation` header), and a browsing context group _group_.
+It takes as input an _origin_ of the realm to be created, _requestsIsolation_ (a boolean, derived from the presence of a valid `Origin-Isolation` header on a [secure context](https://w3c.github.io/webappsec-secure-contexts/)), and a browsing context group _group_.
 It outputs the [agent cluster key](https://html.spec.whatwg.org/#agent-cluster-key) to be used, which will be either a site or an origin.

 The new algorithm will check if _origin_ has previously been placed in a site- or origin-keyed agent cluster within _group_, and if so, it will always return that same key, to stay consistent.
 Otherwise, it uses the _requestsIsolation_ boolean to determine whether to return _origin_, or the derived site.